MET Syllabus 2025: Subject-Wise Syllabus and Weightage PDF Download

 • Basic concepts in Chemistry: Matter and its nature, Dalton’s atomic theory, the concept of the atom, molecule, element, and compound.
 Laws of chemical combination, Atomic and molecular masses, mole concept and Avogadro number, molar mass, vapor density-definition.
 Relationship between molecular mass and vapor density.

-• Concept of STP conditions, gram molar volume, percentage composition, empirical and molecular formulae, chemical equations and numerical problems in all these concepts, stoichiometry.
+• Concept of STP conditions, gram molar volume, percentage composition, empirical and molecular formulae, chemical equations and numerical problems in all these concepts, stoichioMETry.

 • States of matter: Classification of matter – Solid, liquid and gaseous states